 \subsubsection{The puzzle of inverse magnetic catalysis effect}

 As mentioned in Sec.\ref{subsec:Meff}, the discovery of IMCE~\cite{Bali:2011qj,Bali:2012zg} was a watershed for the studies of strong magnetic field effect in QCD.
 Actually, the IMCE can be understood in another way: for a given temperature comparable to $T_c(B=0)$, the chiral condensate would decrease with larger magnetic field.
-This feature of course contradicts with the MCE illuminated in Fig.\ref{MTB} thus arouses lots of interests in magnetic effect and deeper thinkings on the properties of QCD.
-We've pointed out in the introduction that there are roughly three categories of explanations for IMCE.
+This feature of course contradicts with the MCE illustrated in Fig.\ref{MTB} thus arouses lots of interests in magnetic effect and deeper thinkings on the properties of QCD.
+We have pointed out in the introduction that there are roughly three categories of explanations for IMCE.
 Since no one was yet commonly accepted, we would not lay out too much here but just choose the scenario of running coupling for demonstration, interested readers are referred to reviews Refs.~\cite{Miransky:2015ava,Andersen:2014xxa} for more discussions.
-Though it's unavoidable to introduce some free parameters in such scheme, the physical basis of asymptotic freedom seems quite solid for QCD system and the whole formalism is still self-consistent in MFA.
+Though it is unavoidable to introduce some free parameters in such scheme, the physical basis of asymptotic freedom was found to be quite solid for QCD system~\cite{Miransky:2002rp} and the whole formalism is still self-consistent in MFA.

 There are several forms of running coupling in the market: $B$ dependent Pad\`e ones~\cite{Ferreira:2014kpa,Endrodi:2019whh,Ahmad:2016iez} or $B$ and $T$ dependent ones~\cite{Farias:2014eca,Farias:2016gmy}.
-In our opinions, a $B$ dependent one is better if it is fixed at zero temperature and then able to self-consistently reproduce the LQCD results at finite temperature, such as the scheme in Ref.~\cite{Endrodi:2019whh}.
+To avoid too many free parameters which might affect the physical value of the work, we mainly focus on the $B$ dependent scheme, such as that in Ref.~\cite{Endrodi:2019whh}.
 In Ref.~\cite{Endrodi:2019whh}, the authors worked with proper-time regularization and extracted the running coupling by fitting to the chiral condensate obtained in LQCD simulations~\cite{Bali:2012zg}.
 Then, the running coupling was found to reproduce the LQCD results for pseudocritical temperature quite well.
-However, it's a pity that the fitting process is incorrect as the chiral condensate defined in LQCD is actually half of that defined in NJL model, compare the Gell-Mann--Oakes--Renner relations in Ref.~\cite{Bali:2012zg} and Ref.~\cite{Klevansky:1992qe}.
-Furthermore, we've checked that the conclusion is really regularization dependent: with our choice of "vacuum regularization", the coupling constant even increases with $B$ thus couldn't reproduce the IMCE at all.
+However, it is a pity that the fitting process is incorrect as the chiral condensate defined in LQCD is actually half of that defined in NJL model, compare the Gell-Mann--Oakes--Renner relations in Ref.~\cite{Bali:2012zg} and Ref.~\cite{Klevansky:1992qe}.
+Furthermore, we have checked that the conclusion is really regularization dependent: with our choice of "vacuum regularization", the coupling constant even increases with $B$ thus couldn't reproduce the IMCE at all.